vtphan/Code4Brownies/INSTALL/README.md

 # Manual Installation/Update of Instructor's plug-in

-If the quick install method does not work, you can install the plug in manually:
+If the Installation/Update method above does not work, do this:

  - Download [C4BStudentInstructor.zip](https://github.com/vtphan/Code4Brownies/raw/master/INSTALL/C4BInstructor.zip).
  - Unzip the file into a directory called C4BInstructor.